Signed in as:

 Learn about joining the AUKUS Connect Program

-In an era marked by rapidly evolving security challenges, the importance of collaboration between industry, researchers, and defence organisations cannot be overstated.
+In an era marked by rapidly evolving security challenges, the importance of collaboration between industry, researchers, and defense organizations cannot be overstated.

-The AUKUS Connect program is a ground breaking initiative to build bridges between key stakeholders in Australia and across the AUKUS Member Nations.
+The AUKUS Connect program is a ground breaking initiative to build bridges between key stakeholders across the AUKUS Member Nations.

-Spearheaded by industry specialist Michael Sharpe, the program seeks to foster partnerships, promote knowledge sharing, and leverage innovative technologies to address defence industry needs.
+Spearheaded by industry specialist Michael Sharpe, the program seeks to foster partnerships, promote knowledge sharing, and leverage innovative technologies to address defense industry needs.

 We foster collaboration across communities, bringing together individuals who may not typically engage in the field of national security.
 Our collective efforts drive innovation in national security and facilitate the development of technologies that directly benefit those entrusted with safeguarding our nations.